learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.17.
-What is shallow copy and deep copy in javascript?
+## Q. What is shallow copy and deep copy in javascript?

 **1. Shallow Copy:**